Table of Contents

 Nissan Magnite

 The Nissan Magnite proves strong performance does not have to be expensive.
-Its 1.0-litre turbo petrol engine makes 100 hp, and the light body keeps it feeling quick.
-Under ₹10 lakh, buyers can opt for higher trims like Acenta or N-Connecta, which offer features such as a 360-degree camera and a digital instrument cluster.
-The bold design and 205 mm ground clearance suit rough urban roads.
+Its 1.0-litre turbo petrol engine makes 100 hp, and the light body keeps it feeling quick, while the bold design and 205 mm ground clearance suit rough urban roads.

 Also Read- Most Powerful Turbo Petrol SUVs Under ₹20 Lakhs